lu-kno/DeskOrganizerWeBots/Report/Project Report.md

   <p class = "image-description">Figure 5: Object detection results self trained model </p>
 </div>

-Multiple bounding boxes with high probabilities were respectively created for each object.
+Multiple bounding boxes with high probabilities were respectively created for each object, destorting the result.
 This is a common problem in object detection tasks.
+A possible cause of this issue could be overfitting, where the model has been trained for an extended period and has memorized the training data.
+Additionally, the dataset used for training may not be diverse enough, as it only provides a limited number of image configurations, despite the dataset's scope being sufficient.

+Due to time constrains we decided to use the model as is and not retrain it.

 The problem can be addressed by using non-maximum suppression (NMS) to apply an algorithm to find the best fitting box based on a given treshold.
 The NMS algorithm is implemented in the ImageAI library.